 The Essential Job Skills & Career Development course is required to receive a certificate of completion for the Certified Phlebotomy Technician program.

-Three-month course, 120 hours; day program meets on Mondays and Tuesdays, evening program meets Mondays, Tuesdays and Wednesdays.
-Classroom instruction and lab are held at the college; clinical externship is 24-40 hours depending on the site to which you are assigned.
+Three-month course, 120 hours.
+Lectures are online; labs are held at the college; clinical externship is 24-40 hours depending on the site to which you are assigned.

 Total cost for the Certified Phlebotomy Technician program is $2,642.
 Price is subject to change.

 - Total cost includes tuition, administrative fee, books, uniforms, externship, Essential Job Skills course, and NHA CPT examination fee.

 - WIOA and CT SNAP approved.
 Payment plan available.